1 to 5 Scale Survey Template

 The matrix format works best on screens large enough to display the full grid without excessive scrolling:

 - Email — For post-experience feedback.
 The matrix loads on click-through from the email.
 Works well for B2B and SaaS where respondents complete surveys on desktop.
-Mobile email respondents may need the matrix to render as stacked individual questions for usability.
+Mobile email respondents see the matrix rendered as stacked individual questions for usability.

 - Website embed — Trigger as a full-page survey after key interactions (checkout, account milestone, support resolution).
 The matrix format needs screen width — don’t deploy as a narrow sidebar widget.

 - SMS — Link to the survey from an SMS message.
-The survey loads as a mobile-optimized page where the matrix renders as a scrollable list.
-Keep parameters to 5-6 for mobile respondents.
+The survey loads as a mobile-optimized page.
+Keep parameters to 4-6 for mobile respondents to minimize scrolling.

 Connect with HubSpot or Salesforce to push parameter-level scores to contact records.
-Set alerts for any parameter scoring below 2/5.
+Set alerts for any parameter rated “Very Dissatisfied.”

 Acting on Multi-Parameter Rating Data